-- 19.4.41 NPF3 states that Scotland's environment is "world-class" with abundant natural resources, spectacular landscapes and a rich and varied biodiversity.
+- 19.4.43 NPF3 states that Scotland's environment is "world-class" with abundant natural resources, spectacular landscapes and a rich and varied biodiversity.
 In addition to internationally and nationally important networks of protected sites, the built environment, key infrastructure corridors and greenspaces can support important habitats and contribute to wider ecological networks.
 On this basis, natural and cultural assets are to be respected, enhanced and used responsibly.
-Specific measures to promote and enhance biodiversity are set out in the Scottish Government's 2020 Challenge for Scotland's Biodiversity, which advocates a landscape approach to biological conservation. - 19.4.42 The Proposed Scheme minimises unavoidable encroachment into protected sites and natural resources.
-Ecological permeability through the Proposed Scheme will be improved with the provision of mammal ledges within watercourse crossing to offer regular and safe crossing opportunities for protected species.
+Specific measures to promote and enhance biodiversity are set out in the Scottish Government's 2020 Challenge for Scotland's Biodiversity, which advocates a landscape approach to biological conservation. - The Proposed Scheme minimises unavoidable encroachment into designated sites and natural resources.
+Ecological permeability through the Proposed Scheme will be improved with the provision of mammal ledges within watercourse crossings, culverts and underbridges to offer regular and safe crossing opportunities for protected species.
 In addition, natural bed material will be installed in watercourse crossings to promote natural river morphology processes and habitat for aquatic species.
-The Proposed Scheme is complaint with NPF3 as the above aspects form embedded design mitigation.

-2 Sustainable Urban Drainage Systems (SUDS) Design Manual for Scotland (2000) has been superseded by the new SuDS Manual (CIRIA C753) (2015)

-- 19.4.43 SPP outlines the national planning priorities of Scottish Minister's to help regulate the sustainable use of natural resources through the planning system.
+The Proposed Scheme is complaint with NPF3 as the above aspects form embedded design mitigation. - 19.4.45 SPP outlines the national planning priorities of Scottish Minister's to help regulate the sustainable use of natural resources through the planning system.
 Priority features include international and national designated sites, ancient woodland and protected species.
-SPP also highlights the biodiversity duty placed on planning authorities, and all public bodies, to further the conservation of biodiversity, as defined in the Nature Conservation (Scotland) Act 2004. - 19.4.44 A Habitats Regulations Appraisal (HRA) has been completed to demonstrate the Proposed Scheme, with mitigation, will not have an adverse effect on site integrity of any international designated site.
-Potential impacts on national designated sites and protected species have also been considered with relevant mitigation identified through the environmental impact assessment (EIA) process to avoid significant residual effects (see Chapter 12).
-No ancient woodland will be affected by the Proposed Scheme.
-CNPA, SEPA and SNH have been regularly consulted throughout the iterative design and assessment process; therefore, the Proposed Scheme is complaint with SPP. - 19.4.45 The Scottish Biodiversity List (SBL) identifies habitats and species of principal conservation importance, and is a key aspect of the Scottish Government's 2020 Challenge for Scotland's Biodiversity.
+SPP also highlights the biodiversity duty placed on planning authorities, and all public bodies, to further the conservation of biodiversity, as defined in the Nature Conservation (Scotland) Act 2004. - 19.4.46 A Habitats Regulations Appraisal (HRA) has been completed to demonstrate the Proposed Scheme, with mitigation, will not have an adverse effect on site integrity of any international designated site.
+Potential impacts on national designated sites and protected species have also been considered with relevant mitigation identified through the Environmental Impact Assessment (EIA) process to avoid significant residual effects (see Chapter 12, Volume 1).
+Unavoidable loss of ancient woodland will occur; and receptor sites for compensation tree-planting and translocation of topsoil have been identified using the ancient woodland inventory (AWI).
+CNPA, SEPA and SNH have been regularly consulted throughout the iterative design and assessment process; therefore, the Proposed Scheme is compliant with SPP. - 19.4.47 The Scottish Biodiversity List (SBL) identifies habitats and species of principal conservation importance, and is a key aspect of the Scottish Government's 2020 Challenge for Scotland's Biodiversity.
 As part of a planning authority's biodiversity duty, SBL features are a material consideration to the determination of planning applications.
-Potential impacts on SBL habitats and species have been considered with relevant mitigation identified through the EIA process to avoid significant residual effects (see Chapter 12); therefore, the Proposed Scheme is compliant with the SBL. - The CNPLDP provides regional planning guidance that aims to conserve and enhance the unique range and quality of natural heritage in the Cairngorms National Park.
+Potential impacts on SBL habitats

+- and species have been considered with relevant mitigation identified through the EIA process to avoid significant residual effects (see Chapter 12, Volume 1); therefore, the Proposed Scheme is compliant with the SBL. - The CNPLDP (within Policy 4) provides regional planning guidance that aims to conserve and enhance the unique range and quality of natural heritage in the Cairngorms National Park.

 Priority features include internationally, nationally, regionally and locally important sites; as well as protected species and biodiversity.
-In addition, CNPA completed a habitat-based review to highlighted non-protected priority species that are not included within the current Nature Action Plan but still important within the geographic context of the Proposed Scheme. - 19.4.47 The HRA concluded that the Proposed Scheme will not have an adverse effect on site integrity of any internationally important sites.
-Potential impacts on other important sites, protected species and wider biodiversity have been considered with relevant mitigation identified through the EIA process to avoid significant residual effects (see Chapter 12); therefore, the Proposed Scheme is compliant with the CNPLDP and Nature Action Plan.
+In addition, CNPA completed a habitat-based review to highlighted non-protected priority species that are not included within the current Nature Action Plan but still important within the geographic context of the Proposed Scheme. - The HRA concluded that the Proposed Scheme will not have an adverse effect on site integrity of any internationally important sites.
+Potential impacts on other important sites, protected species and wider biodiversity have been considered with relevant mitigation identified through the EIA process to avoid significant residual effects (see Chapter 12, Volume 1); therefore, the Proposed Scheme is compliant with the CNPLDP and Nature Action Plan.

-Landscape & Visual
+Landscape and Visual